azizkhanp/interview-questions/README.md

 Environment Variables: export TF_VAR_region="us-west-2" Command-Line Flags: terraform apply -var="region=us-west-2"

+What will happen when you run the terraform init command? what files will be created?
+- Backend Configuration: If ur using a remote state then the backend will be initialized
+- Plugin Initialization: download plugins mentioned in config files like (AWS,GCP) in a Dir .terraform
+- Lock file creation: .terraform.lock.hcl

+Explain core terraform end-to-end workflow to deploy and delete resources in AWS

+Workflow:
+ write:
+ init:
+ validate:
+ plan:
+ apply:
+ destroy:

+we have existing terraform infra created in AWS, now one particular resource needs to be re-created, whenever we do the next apply. terraform taint or replace terraform state list terraform taint "resource-name" terraform plan terraform apply

+Explain the various type of META-arguments in terraform depends_on count for_each provider lifecycle

+who created the "terraform.tfstate.backup1" file and under which scenario it is created?
+- When you run terraform destroy then "backup" file will be created, it has all resource info of previously deployed infra using terraform config we can move backup file to statefile and apply to deploy previously created resources.

+what is import in terraform?
+    terraform import resource-block.<resource_name> <resource_ID>
+  - This is useful when you have resources that were created outside of Terraform, and you want to start managing them using Terraform without recreating them. if someone changed resources manually, which was deployed through terraform. what will happen?how to update terraform?
+- update the terraform config file as per manual changes
+- terraform refresh

 how to export data from one module to another module?
 Types of modules in terraform? what is state file in terraform?